timescale/docs.timescale.com-content/basic-operations.md

 ```

 Additionally, if the `create_hypertable` command specifies an optional
-'space partition' in addition to time (say, the `location` column),
+"space partition" in addition to time (say, the `location` column),
 TimescaleDB will automatically create the following index:

 ```sql